artdecocode/closure-stylesheets-1/README.md

 ### Linting

-Closure Stylesheets performs some static checks on your CSS.
-For example, its most basic function is to ensure that your CSS parses: if there are any parse errors, Closure Stylesheets will print the errors to standard error and return with an exit code of 1.
+_Closure Stylesheets_ performs some static checks on your CSS.
+For example, its most basic function is to ensure that your CSS parses: if there are any parse errors, _Closure Stylesheets_ will print the errors to standard error and return with an exit code of 1.

 #### `--allowed-non-standard-function`, `--allow-unrecognized-functions`

 It will also error out when there are unrecognized function names or duplicate style declarations.
-For example, if you ran Closure Stylesheets on **`linting-example.gss`**:
+For example, if you ran Closure Stylesheets on **`linting.gss`**:

 ```css
 .logo {